Welcome to Yorkshire and Humber ADASS

 We do this so that anyone needing care & support can live the lives they want regardless of age, disability, status and social background.

-“The Association of Directors of Adult Social Services in Yorkshire and Humber works with alongside individuals, families, communities and partners to plan, provide and develop innovative, sustainable and collaborative social care services for people who need it now and will in the years to come.
-Our shared priorities are focused on improving consistency and quality so that no matter where someone lives in the region, they can access the information, advice and care that is needed”.Wendy Lowder, incoming Chair of ADASS Y&H
+“The Association of Directors of Adult Social Services in Yorkshire and Humber works for the benefit of individuals, families and communities.
+Our work with partners is to plan, provide and develop innovative, sustainable and effective social care services for people who need it now and will in the years to come.
+Our priorities are on improving consistency and quality so that no matter where someone lives in the region, they can access the information, advice and care support that is needed.
+We work with people across the sector, by providing forums for professional networks that where we can jointly identify, promote, and undertake development and improvement work.”Co Chairs ADASS Y&H

 A key part of our improvement approach is collaboration and innovation through regional networks of social care professionals.